ezequieleromero/Pong/README.md

 Quick Launch
 ------------
-o Double click the pong.exe file and it will run. o Check "windowed" in the "pong configuration" menu.
-It will be easier to close the program o Use the "a" and "d" keys to move the paddle on the right. o A game goes to 10 points, gives a GAME OVER message and restarts.
+o Double click the Pong.exe file and it will run. o Click the Play button to move on, then click a difficulty, then click continue on the help page to play the game o Use the "W" and "S" keys to move the paddle on the Left. o A game goes to 11 points, gives a WIN message.

 Compiling the code
 ------------------